Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Physics/006 Fission + Fusion.md

 When a nucleus is formed, the mass defect has been converted into binding energy.
 To split a nucleus back into nucleons, you have to put the binding energy back in, to replace the mass defect and split the nucleus into nucleus.

+Mass defect and binding energy are related by Einstein's famous equation:
+E = mc<sup>2</sup>